Advice for buying a car in South Africa as a foreigner

 Please note that you are never told these things upfront in South Africa.
 No one ever gives you a list with every single requirement.
 Instead you show up with what was mentioned over the phone, get sent home again because something that wasn't mentioned is missing, and show up a few days later with the missing one, only to be told that now something else is required as well.
 Please also note the irony of driving back and forth between home and the licensing office when what you don't actually have is a car!
 But there was nothing to be done for me but to grab a new form, take it home to my husband, and strong-arm him into driving to Randburg through morning traffic and waiting in line on my behalf - all another week's worth of time gone by.
 But I was still lucky in that he had his permanent visa, whereas many expats arrive here without them, in which case they are stuck without a car.
 So your number one requirement, if you want to purchase a car in South Africa, is to have at least one permanent visa in your family's possession.

 I hope my tips will help you buy a car in less time than the month it took us.
 But remember, this is Africa, and things move a bit more slowly here.
 On the bright side, the one thing you won't need to get is a drivers' license.
-Your foreign license is perfectly fine as long as it is valid.
-I still haven't been able to track down the exact wording of this rule, let alone where it might be written, but it seems to be true, as I've been stopped by police several times and my American license was sufficient every time.
+Your foreign license is perfectly fine for a certain period.
+I've been stopped by police several times and my American license was sufficient every time.
 There you have one less errand to run that might have been on your moving checklist!

 Car registration offices: